List of toll roads in the United States: New Jersey

 On the New Jersey Turnpike, peak hours are from 7:00-9:00 a.m; 4:30-6:30 p.m.
 Monday-Friday (based on time of entry) and at all times on weekends.

 New York

+Congestion Pricing Zone

+All roads in Manhattan south of and including 60th Street, except the West Side Highway (NY-9A) and FDR Drive, are subject to congestion tolling.
+Tolls collected via EZ-Pass or pay-by-plate.
+Cost for passenger cars is $9 during peak hours and $2.25 off peak.

 North Carolina

 In North Carolina, the NC Quick Pass transponder is accepted and the E-ZPass, Peach Pass, and SunPass transponders are compatible.
-A Bill by mail option is available to those without a transponder.
+A Bill by Mail option is available to those without a transponder.